athul-7735/green-global-initiative/README.md

 # Communication

 ##
-	Slack is the preferred method of communication.
+	Microsoft Teams is the preferred method of communication.
-	If a demonstration is required use Loom, record the session and upload to the Slack channel.
+	If a demonstration is required use Loom, record the session and upload to the Microsoft Teams channel.
-	No Slack communications between 11pm to 8am.
+	No Microsoft Teams communications between 11pm to 8am.
 	Raise a problem as soon as you see it.
 	Respect each other and understand differences in knowledge.
 	All team documents are to be created using Markdown language and shared on GitHub.